Facilities Master Plan

 Renamed Cedar Hall, the renovation of this building improved student access, utilizes modern technology and provides room for growth.
 Cedar Hall is designed to be energy and mechanically efficient and was constructed to achieve a LEED Silver Rating with sustainable, durable materials.

 SE 320th Street Improvements

 Safety, pedestrian and vehicular improvements on SE 320th included a storm detention system, curbs, sidewalks, gutters and illumination.
 Existing overhead lines were installed underground.
-The improvements provide access to the new Trades Building located on the north side of 320th and the new Student Life building located on the south side of 320th.
+The improvements provide pedestrian access to the new Trades Technologies building located on the north side of 320th and the new Mel Lindbloom Student Union building located on the south side of 320th.
 The street project began in June, 2013 and was completed in December, 2013.

 Salish Hall, completed in fall 2011, occupies 80,000 square feet.
 The increase in square footage allows for the replacement of undersized classrooms and labs.